Have you made a hospital bag checklist and started packing your bag for labour yet?

 - Labour Aids

 It’s a great idea to have a bag packed separately with labour aids for easy access when you need it, rather than your partner having to dig around your clothes looking for things when you really need them.
-This can include snacks for the birth partner, some reading material, some massage oils for mum, essential oils, a burner (check with the hospital as you may only be allowed electric burners for safety reasons), a wheat bag (again check with the hospital, some wont let you heat them up there for safety reasons) and something to wear for the birth partner in case they get wet if mum has a shower/bath.
+This can include snacks for the birth partner, some reading material, some massage oils for mama, essential oils, a burner (check with the hospital as you may only be allowed electric burners for safety reasons), a wheat bag (again check with the hospital, some wont let you heat them up there for safety reasons) and something to wear for the birth partner in case they get wet if mum has a shower/bath.
 Other labour aids might include pillows from home (seriously, sometimes the hospital can only spare one pillow per room, plus it will have your smell on it which is great for labour), a birthing ball, relaxing music, visualisation pictures or other things you may think of.

 “A great idea may be for your birthing partner to pack board shorts or bathers if they wish to assist you in the shower”